Local alpha-removal strength in the mean-field approximation: Local alpha -removal strength

 \subsubsection{Neglect of rearrangement}

-We introduce further approximation to neglect the rearrangement of the mean fields.
-Hence, we assume that the mean fields in nuclei of mass number $A$ and $A-4$ (before and after the removal of an alpha particle) are identical.
+We introduce further approximation to neglect the rearrangement of the mean fields due to the removal of the $\alpha$ particle.
+Hence, we assume that the mean fields in nuclei of mass number $A$ and $A-4$ (before and after the removal of an $\alpha$ particle) are identical.
 When the neutrons (protons) are in a superfluid phase, we also neglect the change of the chemical potential, which leads to $\ket{\Phi_k^{N_q-2}}\approx\ket{\Phi_k^{N_q}}$ with $q=n$ ($p$).
 With this approximation, the calculation of the residual states ($\ket{\Phi_k^{A-4}}$) is no longer required.
 The mean-field Hamiltonian (\ref{eq:mean-field-Hamiltonian}) is now replaced by that for the nucleus $(N,Z)$, in which all the quasiparticle states are defined with respect to the mean-field ground state of $\ket{\Phi_0^A}$.

 Assuming the Bogoliubov transformation \cite{RS80},

 the matrix elements $F^{(q)}_k(\vecr)$ of Eq. (\ref{eq:F_k}) are given as

 where the superscript $(q)$ is omitted for simplicity. $F_0(\vecr)$ is nothing but a square of the local pair density, $|\kappa(\vecr)|^2\equiv|\bra{\Phi_0^A}\psihat_\uparrow(\vecr) \psihat_\downarrow(\vecr)\ket{\Phi_0^A}|^2$.
 It should be also noted that, with this approximation, only the 0qp and 2qp excitations of neutrons and protons contribute to the summation with respect to $k$ and $k'$ in Eq.~(\ref{eq:S(r,E)_MF}).